+Lute music during the middle ages was an intriguing part of the cultural scene, very different from today.
 Can you imagine life without having access to music at the touch of a button?
-Music is such an intrinsic part of all of our lives that it’s difficult to think of going for a month, a week, or even a day without listening to pre-recorded music.
+Music is such an intrinsic part of all of our lives.
+It’s difficult to think of going for a month, a week, or even a day without listening to pre-recorded music.
 For some of us it could be next to impossible.
-In our lifetime we have an endless selection of music that we can access at any time and from anywhere, even from that otherworld called ‘the cloud.’
+In our lifetime we have an endless selection of music.
+We can access it at any time and from anywhere, even from that otherworld called ‘the cloud.’

 Of course life was not like that back in the Middle Ages.
-Anytime you wanted to hear music, you had to make it yourself, or find someone who could make it for you.
+When you wanted to hear music, you had to make it yourself.
+Or you had to find someone who could make it for you.

-While working on The Lost Castle Treasure, my second novel for middle readers, I needed to learn something about music and musical instruments during medieval times.
-To help me out, Ron Braley, a medieval and Renaissance music enthusiast and lute player, has graciously agreed to answer a few questions for us.
+While working on The Lost Castle Treasure, my second children’s chapter book, I needed to learn about medieval music.
+I specifically wanted to know more about musical instruments during medieval times.
+Then I met Ron Braley, a medieval and Renaissance music enthusiast and lute player.
+He has graciously agreed to answer a few questions for us.

 What is a lute?

 It is a stringed musical instrument, beautiful both in sound and appearance, that became the stuff of myths.
 The lute was often meant only for the ears of noble people like kings and queens.
 Imagine a teardrop-shaped guitar, but instead of a flat back, the lute has a deep, rounded back, almost like the hull of a boat or the curved dome of a shell.
 Instead of having a guitar’s round sound hole on the front, a lute has a carved area called the rose.

 Where did it come from?
 How long has it been around?

 The lute began as an ancient Arabic instrument.
 In fact, its name evolved from the Arabic al-ud, which means “the wood.”
 The ud came to Europe after the crusades and grew into the European lute probably in the 14th century after being played for nearly 1,000 years in the Middle East and Asia.